 The development impact fees shall be adjusted annually to reflect the effects of inflation on the costs for facilities.
 The fee schedule shall be adjusted using the Construction Cost Index calculated by the Engineering New Record (ENR).
 ENR is a trade journal which uses generally accepted engineering and accounting methods to produce a construction cost index.
-For each such adjustment, the development impact fees shall be multiplied by a fraction, the numerator of which is the ENR Construction Cost Index for the most recent month for which figures are available, and the denominator of which is the ENR Construction.
+For each such adjustment, the development impact fees shall be multiplied by a fraction, the numerator of which is the ENR Construction Cost Index for the most recent month for which figures are available, and the denominator of which is the ENR Construction Cost Index for the period one year prior to the period reflected in the numerator.
 This is a generally accepted methodology of annually adjusting development impact fees to ensure that the fee is proportionate to the demand from future growth.